boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

 = 1.4.4 =
+* Fixes recursion problem that caused fatal errors when filtering by has-attachment on some setups
 * Fixes incorrect tag directory links at the bottom of individual Docs
 * Fixes CSS for hover actions in Docs directory